enkidevs/curriculum/comp-sci/data-structures-and-algorithms/graph-algorithms/bellman-ford-iteration.md

 ## Revision

-In the worst case, the Bellman-Ford algorithm requires
+In the worst case, the Bellman-Ford algorithm requires ???, where V is the number of vertices & E is the number of edges.

-???

 - `|V-1| iterations`
 - `|V| iterations`